atharva-narkhede/Python/Week 4/Skill Builder/readme.md

-# Week 4 Skill builder
+# Neocolab Week 4 Skill Builder

 [Write a program that accepts n numbers from the user, stores them in a tuple, and prints the length, maximum and minimum number from the tuple.](https://github.com/atharva-narkhede/Python/blob/main/Week%204/Skill%20Builder/print_max_min_length_of_tuple.py)